About REIT

 Developmental REIT

-This is a type of REIT scheme which invests in real estate to develop it for Industrial, Commercial or Residential purpose through construction or refurbishment.
+REIT scheme which invests in real estate to develop it for Industrial, Commercial or Residential purpose through construction or refurbishment.

 Rental REIT